 Healing herbal gummies never last long in our house.
-I started to make them when my first child was small.They are an excellent vehicle for smuggling in all manner of herbs and nutritionals when the kids are sick.
-They love them so much that I now make a “general tonic” version.
-They have become a bit of a staple and there is more often than not an assortment in the fridge for the family to snack on.
+I started to make them when my first child was small.There is no better way to smuggle in herbs and nutritionals when the kids are sick.
+We now make a “general tonic” version, there is a stash in the fridge to snack on most of the time.

-Day to day we use general tonic herbal teas in our gummies.
-Uniting the health-enhancing benefits of herbs with the gut healing, protein power of gelatin – providing a double whammy of goodness.
-Gelatin helps maintain the health of the lining of your gastrointestinal tract, supports joints and connective tissue and nurtures skin, hair, nails and teeth.
-The glycine in gelatin has even been demonstrated to promote better sleep!
+These gummies merge the health boosting benefits of herbs with gut friendly gelatin – a double whammy of goodness.
+Gelatin aids in maintaining the health of your gut lining, supports joints and connective tissue and nurtures skin, hair, nails and teeth.
+Glycine in gelatin has even been shown to promote better sleep!

-You will have to choose your gelatin wisely to ensure that it has these therapeutic benefits.
+Choose your gelatin wisely.
 Look for grass fed, unflavoured gelatin.
 This should be the only ingredient on the packet.
-Overly processed, white, powdery gelatin sourced from intensively farmed animals is not going to have the same nutritional clout.
+Overly processed, white, powdery gelatin sourced from intensively farmed animals will not have the same nutritional clout.

-I have designed the following recipe to be made with widely used herbs such as chamomile, hibiscus and peppermint.
+You can use this recipe with common herbs as chamomile, hibiscus and peppermint.
 Strong medicinal herbs should only be used after consultation with a health professional.

 Some of my favourite herbal combinations include: